ItzTheDodo/FlippyFlappingTheJ/README.md

 ## Installation<a name="Installation"></a>

-FlippyFlappingTheJ runs on <a href="https://www.python.org/downloads/release/python-3120/">Python 3.12</a> and is required.
+FlippyFlappingTheJ requires <a href="https://www.python.org/downloads/release/python-3120/">Python 3.12</a>.

 ### Requirements
 * Pillow >= 11